Eni Aluko: Chelsea, 2012–2018

 After a single season at Birmingham, she re-signed for Chelsea in December 2012.
 In her first season with the club, Aluko contributed six goals and three assists in 17 FA WSL League and Cup matches.
 Having had a poor season domestically, Chelsea reached the final of the invitational 2013 International Women's Club Championship, but lost 4–2 to INAC Kobe Leonessa.
 Aluko registered an assist in the Final and scored in the semi-final win against Sydney FC.

 In 2014, Aluko scored seven times and provided one assist in 20 FA WSL League and Cup appearances.
 Aluko's Chelsea began the last day of the 2014 FA WSL season top of the league, two points ahead of Birmingham City and three points ahead of Liverpool, but a 2–1 defeat at Manchester City cost Chelsea the Super League title on goal difference.

 Aluko was one of six nominations for the 2014–15 PFA Women's Players' Player of the Year, but lost out to her Chelsea teammate Ji So-yun.
 She did win Chelsea Ladies' Player of the Year for 2014–15 and was selected in the 2015 PFA WSL Team of the Year.

 In 2015, Aluko played in the first FA Women's Cup Final held at Wembley Stadium on 1 August 2015 in front of a record attendance of 30,710.
 Her Chelsea team defeated Notts County 1–0 to win the club's first major trophy in its history.
 Individually, Aluko was at the heart of Chelsea's win as she put in a Player-of-the-Match performance and provided the assist for Ji So-yun's 39th-minute winner.
+That same year she and Chelsea also went on to win their first WSL title.

 After Chelsea signed Fran Kirby and Ramona Bachmann, Aluko's role in the team diminished.
 It was announced on 16 May 2018 that Aluko would receive a free transfer from Chelsea when the 2017–18 season ended four days later.
 She marked her final appearance by scoring and had made occasional appearances, predominantly as a late substitute, in the side which remained unbeaten throughout the whole league season.